Blosc/blosc-doc/doc/c-blosc2_api.rst

 Super-chunk API
 +++++++++++++++
-This API describes the new Blosc 2 container, the super-chunk (or `schunk` for short), that is typically stored sparsely in-memory (see the `frames` below for other storage methods).
+This API describes the new Blosc 2 container, the super-chunk (or `schunk` for short), that is typically stored sparsely in-memory (see the `frames` section below for other storage methods, including on-disk ones).

 **typedef blosc2_schunk**